Superconducting pairing correlations on a trapped-ion quantum computer: Trotter circuits for time evolution

 where we defined

 itself decomposed into elementary hopping terms as in \eqref{uplaquette} and $H_\mathrm{hop} = A + B$.

 Next, we explain how to implement each $e^{-it(c^\dagger_i c_j+c_j^\dagger c_i)}$ with the fermionic encoding.
 We first consider the case where the edge $\langle i,j\rangle$ \emph{does} appear in the fermionic encoding in Fig \ref{supplement_fig_qubit_labeling} (a).
-This is exactly the case of all the edges comprised in up-spin P-plaquettes and down-spin Q-plaquettes, such as for example $\langle 0,1 \rangle$ (adjacent to ancilla $72$) or $\langle 43,44\rangle$ (adjacent to ancilla $75$).
+This is exactly the case of all the edges comprised in up-spin $P$-plaquettes and down-spin $Q$-plaquettes, such as for example $\langle 0,1 \rangle$ (adjacent to ancilla $72$) or $\langle 43,44\rangle$ (adjacent to ancilla $75$).
 In that case, we can write

 with $P_a$ the Pauli matrix that applies on the ancilla $a$ that is adjacent to the edge $\langle i,j\rangle$, that is $P_a=Y_a$ if the edge is a horizontal edge, that is $P_a=-X_a$ if the edge is a vertical edge on the left (resp. right) of a $P$ plaquette (resp. $Q$ plaquette), and that is $P_a=X_a$ if the edge is a vertical edge on the right (resp. left) of a $P$ plaquette (resp. $Q$ plaquette).